cody-little/cody-little.github.io/_posts/2017-04-06-how-i-rest-from-work.markdown

 - Gather, analyze, and visualize data
 - Write reports resulting from data analysis
-- Meet with governmental and communtiy stakeholders
+- Meet with governmental and community stakeholders
 - Design and complete research on a variety of policy topics